AC34/vim-scaffold/README.md

 	  - automatic tabstop update

 - keybindings
-    - &lt;Leader&gt;g switching highlight search on/off with
+    - &lt;Leader&gt;g switching highlight search on/off

 - Common settings to get started with(enabled)(only if supported) look at sample vimrc file for more detail